-Sam Fitz is a senior analyst in BSG's New York office where he helps develop and execute cutting edge research for political, institutional, and corporate clients.
+Sam Fitz is an associate in BSG's New York office where he helps develop and execute cutting edge research for political, institutional, and corporate clients.

 At BSG, Sam has gained extensive experience working on research projects involving young people.
 Specifically, he has helped clients glean actionable insights into young people's mental health status, access to mental health resources, and online habits and behaviors.